nicolaswehmeyer/tufin-backup-wizard/README.md

 **Note:** The wizard will create a configuration file after it was run successfully.
 The configuration file is located at /usr/local/bin/backup-wizard.cfg by default.
 This location can be changed within the **backup-wizard.sh** itself.
 The configuration file is only readable by the root-user so that secret information is hidden for other users.

-**Also Note:** Passwords for remote backups will also be stored within the configuration file.
-Once a configuration file exists, the wizard will not be shown again and rerunning **backup-wizard.sh** triggers the backup process with the previously defined bnackup settings.
+Once a configuration file exists, the wizard will not be shown again and rerunning **backup-wizard.sh** triggers the backup process with the previously defined backup settings.
 However using the following options you can show the currently configured settings, rerun the wizard, add or remove cronjobs or completely remove the configuration file.

 # CLI optional parameters
 - **--help | -h:** View appliactions help information